Preschool, Pre-K, and Kindergarten Letter of the Week information.

 - Arguments for Moving Away From Letter of the Week

 - How Do I Begin to Move Away From Letter of the Week?

-The following are frequent questions I am asked about moving away from LOTW:
+The following are just some of the most frequently asked questions about moving away from Letter of the Week:

 When do you start teaching the letters?
 The first or second day of school.
 We read Chicka Chikca Boom Boom and do several name activities; “getting to know you” types of activities.
 Some students may learn a letter or two these first few days just from that limited exposure.

-How do you plan activities and art projects if you aren’t teaching LOTW?
+How do you plan activities and art projects if you aren’t teaching a Letter of the Week?
 I teach using themes or units, the activities I do are planned around those themes; you can do a literacy activity with any theme.
-Click on the following link to see a complete list of our themes: Pre-K Pages Themes
+Your themes can be generated from student interests to make them more meaningful.
+Click on the following link to see a list of common themes: Pre-K Pages Themes

 How long does it take for you complete all letters?
-Since letters are taught via integration there is no time line for completion, each student learns them at his or her own natural pace; we are learning about all letters every day all year long.
+Since letters are taught via integration there is no time line for completion, each student learns the letters at his or her own natural pace; we are learning about all letters, every day, all year long.